armbian/documentation/docs/build-framework/switches/performance.md

 `integer`

-- `1` to `32`: manually set the number of workers when `PARALLEL_PATCHES=yes`.
-Default is auto-calculated from `nproc`.
+- a positive integer: manually set the number of workers when `PARALLEL_PATCHES=yes`.
+Default is auto-calculated (which caps itself at 32 for I/O-bound git operations); a manual value is used as given, not capped.

 Caps how many overlayfs worktrees the parallel patch rewriter runs at once, and only takes effect when `PARALLEL_PATCHES=yes`.
 Leave it unset to let the framework size the pool automatically from the available cores, which is the right choice on most machines.
-Set an explicit count to throttle back the parallelism — for instance to reduce peak memory or disk pressure from the overlay mounts; a value that is out of range or otherwise invalid is ignored and the auto-calculation is used instead.
+Set an explicit count to throttle back the parallelism — for instance to reduce peak memory or disk pressure from the overlay mounts; a value that is negative or otherwise invalid is ignored and the auto-calculation is used instead.

 #### ARTIFACT_IGNORE_CACHE